ServiceStack/rabbitmq-windows/README.md

 }
 ```

-In this example we'll reuse the QueueName for the routing key which will enable sending messages to a specific queue.
+In this example we'll also reuse the QueueName for the **routing key** which will enable directly sending messages to a specific queue.

-The code only needs to be run once which registers and configures the Exchange and Queue we'll be using in the remaining examples.
+The registration code only needs to be run once to register and configure the Exchange and Queue we'll be using in the remaining examples.
 Once run, go back to the Management UI to see the new **test.exchange* Exchange with a binding to the newly created **test.queue**:

 ![UI - Test Exchange](https://raw.github.com/mythz/rabbitmq-windows/master/img/ui-testexchange.png)